-So I really enjoyed Lindsay Wood Brown’s presentation, “Great Divide”, at Clicker Expo this year, because not only did she reiterate and confirm my point, but she also unpacked the science behind it, both from a behavior science AND neuroscience standpoint.
+So I really enjoyed Lindsay Wood Brown’s presentation, “Great Divide”, at Clicker Expo, because not only did she reiterate and confirm my point, but she also unpacked the science behind it, both from a behavior science AND neuroscience standpoint.
 AND YOU KNOW HOW I FEEL ABOUT SCIENCE!

 What I loved best about this presentation is how she described that really OC and CC are different *procedures*, meaning the difference is in how we apply training techniques with a specific goal in mind… are we focused on changing an observable behavior or on changing an association, involuntary response or emotion.
 But that OC and CC aren’t at all separate in terms of learning processes… they are interwoven in the brain.
 LITERALLY! (*squee!*)